TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 ### Jobs Output
 To download the output of job you need to give it jobUuid and output path.
-Output path is
+You can download a directory in the jobs’ outputPath in zip format.
+The outputPath is relative to archive system specified.

 ```
 # Download output of the job